apache/flink/docs/setup/flink_on_tez.md

 <a href="#top"></a>

 You can run Flink using Tez as an execution environment.
-Flink on Tez is currently included in *flink-staging* in alpha.
+Flink on Tez is currently included in the *flink-contrib* module, which means it is in alpha stability.
 All classes are located in the *org.apache.flink.tez* package.

 * This will be replaced by the TOC
 {:toc}